google-deepmind/mujoco/doc/APIreference/APIglobals.rst

      - The maximal number of real-valued parameters used to define the impedance of each scalar constraint.
        Determines the size of all ``mjModel.XXX_solimp`` fields.
    * - ``mjNSOLVER``
-     - 1000
+     - 200
-     - The size of the preallocated array ``mjData.solver``.
-This is used to store diagnostic information about each iteration of the constraint solver.
+     - The number of iterations where solver statistics can be stored in ``mjData.solver``.
+This array is used to store diagnostic information about each iteration of the constraint solver.
        The actual number of iterations is given by ``mjData.solver_iter``.
+   * - ``mjNISLAND``
+     - 20
+     - The number of islands for which solver statistics can be stored in ``mjData.solver``.
+This array is used to store diagnostic information about each iteration of the constraint solver.
+       The actual number of islands for which the solver was run is given by ``mjData.nsolver_island``.
    * - ``mjNGROUP``
      - 6
      - The number of geom, site, joint, tendon and actuator groups whose rendering can be enabled and disabled via